AUTODESK UNIVERSITY LONDON

 The environment was designed as a coherent experiential system, aligning brand identity, content strategy, wayfinding, spatial hierarchy and visitor flow.
 Across the venue, the design supported multiple modes of engagement — from keynote moments and learning sessions to informal exchange, product exploration and community-building.

 Invited by Autodesk’s U.S. brand team, Yula also contributed to the development of global brand guidelines, supporting a more inclusive and human-centred narrative across markets.
-This extended the project beyond a single event environment, connecting the London experience to Autodesk’s broader international brand language.
+This extended the work beyond the London event, connecting the experience to Autodesk’s broader international brand language.

 Client